galloandreas/website/README.md

 #GitHub website

 Let's see if it keeps working.
-Also from Windows!
+Also from Windows! and now from AWS